scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

 ------------------------------------------
 The ChiantiPy project has made an effort to embrace modern development practices when it comes to developing, documenting and releasing the ChiantiPy codebase.
 Like many open source projects started in the late 2000s, ChiantiPy was originally hosted on SourceForge, but has now moved its development entirely to `GitHub <https://github.com/chianti-atomic/ChiantiPy>`_.
 The SVN commit history is in the process of being migrated to GitHub as well.
 The move to GitHub has provided increased development transparency, ease of contribution, and better integration with third-party services.

-An integral part of producing quality scientific code, particularly that meant for a large user base, is continually testing said code and as improvements are made and features are added.
+An integral part of producing quality scientific code, particularly that meant for a large user base, is continually testing said code as improvements are made and features are added.
 For each merge into master as well as each pull request, a series of tests is run on `Travis CI <https://travis-ci.org/chianti-atomic/ChiantiPy>`_, a continuous integration service and that provides free and automated builds configured through GitHub webhooks.
 This allows each contribution to the codebase to be tested to ensure that these changes do not break the codebase in unexpected ways.
 Currently, ChiantiPy is tested on Python 2.7, 3.4, and 3.5, with full 3.6 support expected soon.
 Currently, the ChiantiPy package is installed in each of these environments and minimal set of tests of each core module is run along with documentation builds to ensure that Sphinx can generate the documentation.
 The actual module tests are currently quite sparse though one of the more pressing goals of the project is to increase test coverage of the core modules.

 One of the most important parts of any codebase is the documentation.
 The ChiantiPy documentation is built using Sphinx and is `hosted on Read the Docs <http://chiantipy.readthedocs.io/en/latest/>`_.
 At each merge into the master branch, a new Read the Docs build is kicked off, ensuring that the ChiantiPy API documentation is never out of date with the most recent check in.
 In addition to the standard API documentation, the ChiantiPy Read the Docs page also provides a tutorial for using the various modules in ChiantiPy as well as a guide for those switching from the IDL version.

 ChiantiPy has benefited greatly from the `astropy-helpers package template <https://github.com/astropy/astropy-helpers>`_ provided by the Astropy collaboration :cite:`astropy_collaboration_astropy:_2013`. asropy-helpers provides boilerplate code for setting up documentation and testing frameworks which has allowed the package to adopt modern testing and documentation practices with little effort.

-Future Work: Towards ChiantiPy v1.0
+Conclusion
 -----------------------------------
-Goals, new features, fixes, refactoring, big projects, etc
+Some brief conclusions

-Improved test coverage, integration with astropy units, releases on conda
+Maybe discuss some goals/future work too...

-This section is optional, could cut it if we are short on space...
+Goals, new features, fixes, refactoring, big projects, etc Improved test coverage, integration with astropy units, releases on conda

 References
 ----------